algorandfoundation/xGov/Proposals/xgov-119.md

 - UNVERIFIED CLAIMS: Claims in the content are not independently verified; do your own research before relying on them.
 - IMPORTANT NOTICE: This document, including all disclaimers, should not be considered as legal or investment advice.
 The information provided is for general informational purposes only.

 Due to the research heavy nature of the proposal, all claims are subject to change.
+The scope of the proposal, including the deliverables, are completely limited to whatever is described in this proposal document and excludes any external resource or dependency such as a Github repository where some design or intention may be proposed.